 Tomorrow morning Dr. Kent is to preach the historical sermon at the Fortieth Anniversary of the Lewis Avenue Church, Brooklyn.
-Of those forty years he has been com nected with the Church nearly thirty, as active pastor twenty-five years and pastor-emeritus four years and half.
-Rev. George T. Scott will preach in the Churchthe-Gardens
+Of those forty years he has been connected with the Church nearly thirty, as active pastor for twenty-five years and pastor-emeritus four years and a half.
+Rev. George T. Scott will preach in the Church-inthe-Gardens.

-The increased interest in the Sunday School continu The attendance is nearly 100 every Sunday.
-The Christman Committee is getting ready for another White Gift Chri mas in a modified form.
-The celebration will be in afternoon of the Sunday before Christmas.
+The increased interest in the Sunday School continues.
+The attendance is nearly 100 every Sunday.
+The Christmas Committee is getting ready for another White Gift Christmas in a modified form.
+The celebration will be in the afternoon of the Sunday before Christmas.

-Of the nine members welcomed into fellowship at t last communion four came from the Euclid Avenue Cam Cleveland, two from Plymouth Church, Brooklyn, two in the Baptist Church, East Orange, and one on confess of faith.
+Of the nine members welcomed into fellowship at the last communion four came from the Euclid Avenue Church, Cleveland, two from Plymouth Church, Brooklyn, two from the Baptist Church, East Orange, and one on confession of faith.

-The last benevolent offering for the year will be at the morning service tomorrow.
-It will be for the Horn for the Aged" in Flatbush.
+The last benevolent offering for the year will be made at the morning service tomorrow.
+It will be for the "Home for the Aged" in Flatbush.